visit the dentist in covid-19 – the changed patient journey in the pandemic

 The new SOP guidance requires dental professionals to wear the following PPE:

-The guidance is changing and evolving constantly with new evidence surfacing; however, it will be a while before we can go back to the ways we have practised before.
-Some of the new protocols will likely stay in place for a long time to come.
+The guidance is changing and evolving constantly with new evidence surfacing; however, it will be a while before we can return to the ways we have practised before.
+Some of the new protocols will likely stay in place for a long time.

-The dental teams are working very hard to make sure all the patients receive the care they need as soon as possible.
+The dental teams are working very hard to ensure all patients receive the care they need as soon as possible.

 However, all dental practices have long waiting lists of people because of the lockdown phase.